Holly Beck: Adventure Addict

 I’m addicted to new experiences.

-I haven’t spent more than five consecutive days at home in the last four months and while I was craving more time at home on that last plane flight, now that two weeks are almost up, I’m ready to be on the road again.
+It’s commom to not spend more than five consecutive days at home in a four month period.
+While I often crave more time at home during these times, once I’m back for a couple weeks, I’m ready to be on the road again.
 It’s a serious addiction and I don’t see a cure.

 photos supplied by Holly Beck and may not be used without permission